A Solution Operator for the $\overline\partial$ Equation in Sobolev Spaces of Negative Index: Introduction

-The technique of anti-derivatives could be useful in studying integral operators.
-In a recent preprint \cite{S-Y21-2}, the authors develop this technique in full generality and demonstrate some applications.
+Historically, the problem for constructing a $\dbar$ solution operator with derivative estimates has been a quite difficult one.
+In fact, it is still an open problem whether the solution operator of Henkin-Ramanov gains $1/2$ derivative for $\var \in C^k$(or $\La^k$), $ k \geq 1$.
+In this regard, the use of extension operator and the commutator to prove derivative estimates turns out to be extremely fruitful and arguably essential.
+We remark that the construction of the homotopy operator \re{Hvar_intro} was inspired by the earlier work of Lieb-Range \cite{L-R80}, Peters \cite{Pe91} and Michel-Shaw \cite{M-S99}.
+Similar techniques have yielded sharp estimates for $\dbar$ equation on other types of domains such as finite type convex domains \cite{Ale06}, and strongly $\C$-linearly convex domains of class $C^{1,1}$ \cite{G-L21}.

 The paper is organized as follows.
 In Section \ref{Section2} we first review the definitions and basic properties of Sobolev spaces.
-We recall the key elements in Rychkov's construction of the universal extension operator, which is used in the proof of \rt{Thm::anti-der_intro}.
-In Section \ref{Section3}, we construct the operators $\Sc^{m, \gm}_{\Om}$ and prove \rt{Thm::anti-der_intro} based on results in Section \ref{Section2}.
+We recall the key elements in Rychkov's construction of the universal extension operator, which are used in the proof of \rp{Prop::anti-der_intro}.
+In Section \ref{Section3}, we construct the anti-derivative operators $\Sc^{m, \gm}_{\Om}$ and prove \rp{Prop::anti-der_intro} based on results in Section \ref{Section2}.
 In Section \ref{Section4}, we prove Theorems \ref{Thm::Ck_bdy_intro} and \ref{Thm::Cinfty_bdy_intro}.